collective/collective.quickupload/README.rst

 interesting in rare situations (Plone site for MSIE client's browsers only, without HTTP authentication in front, and no HTTPS).

+2.x supports Plone 5.2 and later

+1.x supports Plone 4.0 to 4.3

 Translations
 ============